-There are currently three different standards for contactless smart cards based upon a broad classification of the range (Table 9.4).
-See also Figure 9.8.
+There are currently three different standards for contactless smart cards based upon a broad classification of the range (Table 9.4).1 See also Figure 9.8.

 Most of the standard for close coupling smart cards - ISO 10536 - had already been developed by between 1992 and 1995.
-Due to the high manufacturing costs of this type of card and the small advantages in comparison to contact smart cards,
+Due to the high manufacturing costs of this type of card2 and the small advantages in comparison to contact smart cards,3 same number of capacitive coupling elements.
+3 Close coupling smart cards also need to be inserted into a reader for operation, or at least precisely positioned on a stand.

-&lt;sup>1 The standards themselves contain no explicit information about a maximum range; rather, they provide guide values for the simple classification of the different card systems.

-The cards consist of a complex structure consisting of up to four inductive coupling elements and the same number of capacitive coupling elements.
+1 The standards themselves contain no explicit information about a maximum range; rather, they provide guide values for the simple classification of the different card systems.
+2 The cards consist of a complex structure consisting of up to four inductive coupling elements and the